 About your expert trainer:

-He co-founded Climate Risk Services (CRS) together with a non-profit, Climate Adaptation Services (a spin-out from the Dutch government).
-CRS combines climate data, financial knowledge and sector expertise to develop climate risk services to a range of public and private sector organisations.
-Some of their financial sector clients include leading banks, institutional investors and Sovereign Wealth Funds.
-Gerhard completed his MBA at Oxford in 2018 with distinction.
-He studied environmental economics and international affairs at Columbia University in New York, and Public Policy at the University of Amsterdam.
+Gerhard and Stephanie co-founded Climate Risk Services (CRS) together with a non-profit, Climate Adaptation Services (a spin-out from the Dutch government).
+CRS combines climate data, financial knowledge, risk management, and sector expertise to offer climate risk services to a wide range of public and private sector organizations.
+Some of their financial sector clients include leading banks, institutional investors, and Sovereign Wealth Funds.

 Who should attend?